devuri/wpframework/docs/src/reference/configuration.md

         /*
          * Sets the content directory for the project.
          *
-         * By default, the project uses the 'app' directory as the content directory.
-         * The 'app' directory is equivalent to the 'wp-content' directory.
+         * The directory is equivalent to the 'wp-content' directory.
          * However, this can be modified to use a different directory, such as 'content'.
          */
-        'content_dir'   => 'content',
+        'content_dir'   => 'wp-content',

         /*
          * Sets the plugins directory.